There are two types of rent controlled tenancy:

 - it was built after 1945 (this is the age of the building, not the age of any later conversion)

-- it is currently registered with the Housing Executive as an house in multiple occupation (HMO)
+- it is currently registered with the local council as a house in multiple occupation (HMO)

 For information about houses in multiple occupation, go to:

 For a list of properties that are rent-controlled, check the online Rent Register.

 If your tenancy started before 1 April 2007, you may have a protected or statutory tenancy.

 This type of tenancy offers the most security against eviction and rent increases.
 The type of tenancy you have depends on when the tenancy started.